braze-inc/braze-docs/_docs/_home/contributing/your_first_contribution.md

 # Your first contribution

 > If you're new to docs-as-code or Braze Docs, start here to make your first contribution.
+Otherwise, go to [Content Management]().

 When you're finished with this tutorial, you'll be able to: